WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 Can you see the differences?
 These are testing samples, so we don't have their labels.
 That's why we need to specify *class_mode* argument to NULL.
 Another important thing here is argument *shuffle*: it needs to be set to FALSE, because it's better, when our testing data isn't mixed during being processed by our model.

 ### Understanding package: MalariaModel ###

+This package's purpose is to store the functions that have anything to do with the modelling.
+So whether it is building the model or using it in any way, functions needed to do it you can find in "api_modelling.R" file in MalariaModel.

 ### Understanding masterscript: m_model.R ###